Environmental Cleanup & Reclamation

 News & Updates

 Since the 1880s, Butte, Montana, has been the epicenter of copper mining in North America.
 During this time, the copper was shipped out but the wastes from mining and smelting activities were deposited throughout Butte.
-The historic flood of 1908 washed much of this waste down Silver Bow Creek to Warm Springs Ponds, and beyond to the Milltown Dam.
+The historic flood of 1908 washed much of this waste down Silver Bow Creek to the Clark Fork River, and beyond to the Milltown Dam.
 In 1983, EPA placed Silver Bow Creek on the Superfund’s National Priority List (NPL) and added the Butte area in 1987.
 The NPL site includes 10 operable units.
 One of those is the Butte Priority Soils Operable Unit, or BPSOU.
 The BPSOU includes more than 6 square miles of the Butte Hill (over 4,000 acres).

 How much waste is going to be removed from the creek corridor?

-Current estimates suggest that over 800,000 cubic yards of waste could be removed from the corridor.
+Current estimates suggest up to 800,000 cubic yards of waste could be removed from the corridor.
 Imagine filling the Finlen Hotel Tower 25 times!

 Where will the waste be disposed of?